-Exclusion to the Items for evaluation No Summary Corporate Governance Best Practice Principles for TWSE/TPEx- listed Companies, and the reasons sincerity in the conduct of business on the basis of corporate governance and insists on transparency in the operation.
-All subsidiaries of the group have maintained mutual trust with the suppliers in the spirit of mutual benefit and are in positive relations for common growth and development where all sides are the winners. e.
-Stakeholder rights: The Company has established the spokesman system with accountability to stakeholders, like the customers, employees, shareholders, and suppliers, in setting up channels for communications and respecting their legitimate rights. f.
-Continuing education of the Directors: The Directors, Independent Directors of the Company have engaged in continuing education as required by law and made announcements as required by law.
-Refer to the "Details of Advanced Studies of Directors" for details on the refresher course. g.
-The pursuit of risk management policy and risk assessment standard: The Company has instituted the internal control system and related management regulations, and implements these regulations as required by law for the reduction and prevention of possible risks.
-The pursuit of risk management of the Company is exhibited from page 106 to page 108 of this report. h.
-The pursuit of customer policy: The subsidiaries of the Company have maintained positive relations with the customers, and have established designated departments to respond to the complaints and related matters of the customers to protect the rights of the customers. i.
-The situation of liability insurance purchase for directors: The Company has purchased liability insurance for the directors and major staff, which was submitted to the board on March 4, 2022 and declaration uploading was completed according to the provisions.
+Implementation Status Exclusion to the Items for evaluation No Summary Corporate Governance Best Practice Principles for TWSE/TPEx- listed Companies, and the reasons I Explain the improvement situation based on the se sincerity in the conduct of business on the basis of corporate governance and insists on transparency in the operation.
+All subsidiaries of the group have maintained mutual trust with the suppliers in the spirit of mutual benefit and are in positive relations for common growth and development where all sides are the winners. e.Stakeholder rights: The Company has established the spokesman system with accountability to stakeholders, like the customers, employees, shareholders, and suppliers, in setting up channels for communications and respecting their legitimate rights. f.Continuing education of the Directors: The Directors, Independent Directors of the Company have engaged in continuing education as required by law and made announcements as required by law.
+Refer to the "Details of Advanced Studies of Directors" for details on the refresher course. g.The pursuit of risk management policy and risk assessment standard: The Company has instituted the internal control system and related management regulations, and implements these regulations as required by law for the reduction and prevention of possible risks.
+The pursuit of risk management policy: The subsidiaries of the Company have maintained positive relations with the customers, and have established designated departments to respond to the complaints and related maters of the customers to protect the rights of the customers. i.The situation of liability insurance purchase for directors: The Company has submitted to the board on March 4, 2022 and declaration uploading was completed according to the provision. ange Corporate Governance Center and propose prioritized items to According to the 11 th (2022) corporate governance or streng e evalua gthening tion res y information transparency and the disclosure of corporate governance information must be filed and announced in accordance with the regulations of the competent authority; also, they must be disclosed in the company's annual report and on the company's website.
+For the structural enhancement of the board of directors, the substantiation of sustainable development, and other matters that have not yet reached the corporate